-We also provide management services to a small number of cooperative centers through service-only agreements where we receive a management fee equal to a contracted percentage of each cooperative center's revenue net of specified operating expenses.
+We also provide management services to a small number of cooperative centers through service-only agreements from time to time where we receive a management fee equal to a contracted percentage of each cooperative center's revenue net of specified operating expenses.
 Such service-only agreements typically increase our profitability as we do not own the medical equipment used by such centers, and thus do not incur the associated depreciation expenses.

 However, service-only agreements are usually short-term in nature, and the risk of non-renewal of such agreements is high.
 We also typically receive a lower contracted percentage under such service-only agreements compared to the percentage we receive from cooperative centers managed under lease and management services arrangements.
 Accordingly, we do not intend to substantially increase the number of service-only agreements in the future.
+As of December 31, 2022, we did not operate cooperative centers under service-only agreements.